I’ve got 140 characters, basically two sentences, to explain what my short documentary is about on Twitter. It’s not straightforward.

 As far as the story is concerned, I’ll need to provide clarification for a general audience about the various roles of people who work in post production sound, and yet not bore or even worse, insult, a more sophisticated one.
 The fact is many jobs in post production sound aren’t easily defined.
 Titles continue to evolve and roles are blended due to budget constraints and technological advancements.

 Just to give you an idea, the roles in post production sound include: Supervising Re-recording Sound Mixer (which used to be called Dubbing Mixer), Supervising Re-recording Sound Editor, Dialogue Editor, Sound Editor (effects), Foley Artist, Sound Designer (which could be interpreted as one who blends and conceives the overall tone or mood of a film, or one who designs a special effect.), Music Composer, Music Supervisor, Orchestrator and Music Editor.
+That’s a mouthful.

-What remains to be determined is how much or how little detail to go into about sound mixing, technologically speaking.
+What remains to be determined is how much or how little detail to go into about Sound Mixing, technologically speaking.
 Once again, I’ll remind myself: it’s not a how-to mix sound film, a potential snore fest.
 Stating the obvious, but a film needs to have ‘watchability.’
 I’m taking my time to ensure my story about Richard Beggs is enjoyable and interesting.